-Power Meter Calibration vs. Zero-Offset
+Power Meter Calibration

 Calibration is a one-time procedure that happens at the factory.
-When your power meter is manufactured, the factory sets what is called the ‘slope’.
+When your power meter is manufactured, the calibration process essentially sets the relationship between the force measurement input and output.
+The factory calibrates your power meter by setting what is called the ‘slope’.
+See the blue line in the graph below.
+(We’ll get to the red line in a minute.)
 The slope is a multiplier that is used by the software within the power meter.
-The software uses the slope to convert the pedaling force into torque and ultimately into watts.
-Watts are the power figure that is displayed on your head unit.
-Slope is given in Hz/Nm and is often written somewhere on the power meter.
-It should also be included in the paperwork you receive when you purchased your power meter.
-The slope of your power meter should not change to any significant degree.
+The software uses the slope to convert the pedaling force into torque and ultimately into watts (which is what you see on your head unit when you’re riding).
+Slope is given in Hz/Nm and is often written somewhere on the power meter or included in the paperwork you receive with your power meter.

-Slope Graphic Provided by SRM
+Slope Graphic Provided by PowerTap

 Zero-offsetting or zeroing is similar to setting the tare on a scale.
 This is the process of setting the scale to zero before adding weight.
-It removes any residual weight that might effect the accuracy of the scale.
+It removes any residual weight that might remain in the scale that could affect its accuracy.
 The same concept applies with a power meter.
-A certain amount of ‘residual torque’ can remain in the system after your last ride.
+You are just removing the residual torque that remains in the system after your last ride.

 3 Key Takeaways